 With the above MPO-based approach, we can scale a PLM to a deeper architecture in a highly parameter-efficient way.
-However, as shown in prior studies (Lan et al., 2019; Wang et al., 2022), it is difficult to optimize very deep PLMs, especially when shared components are involved.
-In this section, we introduce a simple yet stable training algorithm for MPOBERT and then discuss how it addresses the training instability issue.
+However, as shown in prior studies (Lan et al., 2019; Wang et al., 2022b), it is difficult to optimize very deep PLMs, especially when shared components are involved.
+In this section, we introduce a simple yet stable training algorithm for MPO-based PLM and then discuss how it addresses the training instability issue.